See below for information about Chilliwack as well as a list of some of the community’s most popular attractions and events.

 - Atchelitz Threshermen’s Association Museum – a historical site that’s also called “Pioneer Village” beside Chilliwack Heritage Park.

-- Chilliwack Heritage Park – a 65-acre park with a 150,000 square-foot building used for trade shows and other events including the Chilliwack Fair and Rodeo in August and Chilliwack Craft Market in November.
+- Chilliwack Heritage Park – a 65-acre park with a 150,000 square-foot building used for trade shows and other events.
+The Chilliwack Fair takes place there in the summer and the Chilliwack Craft Market in November.

-- Great Blue Heron Nature Reserve – a large area of wetlands on Chilliwack’s Vedder River.
+- Great Blue Heron Nature Reserve – a large area of wetlands on Chilliwack’s Vedder River with walking trails.

-- Fantasy Farms – a farm at 9423 Gibsons Road that hosts special events at Easter, in the fall, at Halloween and at Christmas.
+- Fantasy Farms – a farm at 9423 Gibsons Road that hosts special events at Easter, in the fall and at Halloween.

-Other places of interest near Chilliwack but not within the municipality include the following:
+Other places of interest near Chilliwack include the following:

 - Bridal Veil Falls – a provincial park located 15 minutes east Chilliwack and just off the Trans-Canada Highway.

-- Chilliwack Lake Provincial Park – a beautiful provincial park just under 50 km east of Chilliwack.
+- Chilliwack Lake Provincial Park – a beautiful provincial park just under 50 kilometres east of Chilliwack.